GhostWrench/pqm/README.md

 ### Create a quantity with unit prefixes

 Prefixes such as kilo (`k`) or micro (`m`) can be added to any unit.
-The prefered syntax for doing so is to enclose the prefix in brackets in front of the unit.
+The preferred syntax for doing so is to enclose the prefix in brackets in front of the unit.
 For instance use `[k]g` instead of `kg`.
 There are multiple reasons for this convention.